-During the 2015 and 2016 financial years, the overall compensation to NEOs decreased, largely as a result of reductions in the value of LTIP awards and annual bonuses awarded to NEOs.
+During the 2016 financial year, the overall compensation to NEOs decreased, largely as a result of reductions in the value of LTIP awards and annual bonuses awarded to NEOs.
 In response to industry uncertainty and in connection with efforts to constrain costs and preserve capital, the fixed component of NEO compensation was temporarily decreased by 20% for a period during 2015 and 2016.
 Until such decrease, the fixed component of NEO compensation had remained unchanged since January 1, 2013.
 In connection with a reorganization of management, a number of executives were given notice of termination in February 2016.
 In the case of the Chair and the successor CEO, temporary decreases in base salary remained in place until November 2018.

-The 2017 financial year was the first full year without compensation due to executives who departed during 2016.
-In general, since the 2016 reorganization of management, aggregate compensation paid to the NEOs is significantly lower than amounts paid historically.
+The 2017 financial year was the first full year without compensation due to the executives who departed during 2016.
+In general, since the 2016 reorganization of management, aggregate compensation paid to the NEOs has been significantly lower than amounts paid historically.
 This is justified, in part, by the Corporation's reduced scope of activity as compared to earlier financial periods and continuing efforts to constrain costs.
-However, with increasing revenues and funds flow starting in 2017, total compensation to NEOs has increased as base salaries for the HCFP and General Counsel have been periodically increased to better align with their respective responsibilities and increasing amounts of discretionary compensation, tied to corporate performance, have been paid to all NEOs.
+However, with increasing revenues and funds flow starting in 2017, total compensation to NEOs increased as base salaries for the HCFP and General Counsel have been periodically increased to better align with responsibilities taken on after the departure of their respective predecessors and increasing amounts of discretionary compensation, tied to corporate performance, have been paid to all NEOs.
 In addition, as mentioned above, full base salaries for the Chair and CEO were restored in November 2018.